BICEP/Keck XIX: Extremely Thin Composite Polymer Vacuum Windows for BICEP and Other High Throughput Millimeter Wave Telescopes: Design and Mechanical Tests

 To help establish an acceptable maximum rate of gas permeation into our cryostats through the window, we use measurements of final warm pressures from two BICEP3 seasons that had cryogenic issues associated with excess gas accumulation.
 The receiver has a known volume of 905 L, and has a window open diameter of 730 mm (area 418$\pow{3}$ mm$^2$).

 In 2018, a faulty o-ring seal at the window flange allowed gas to enter the cryostat over the course of one year.
-The gas accumulation was visible as temperature spikes on the 50 kelvin shell.
 During the following summer season we warmed the receiver and measured the pressure inside the cryostat.
 The final pressure was 49 mbar after 359 days under vacuum.
 If all of that gas had instead permeated through the window, the window would have had a permeation rate of 3.4$\pow{-9}$ mbar L s$^{-1}$ mm$^{-2}$.
 The measured bolometer white noise did not increase significantly in 2018 compared to 2017, implying that this amount of gas accumulation did not adversely impact performance (see Section \ref{sec:NET} for further discussion on BICEP3's white noise performance).

-In 2022 we saw temperature variations again thought to be due to gas entry into the cryostat.
-These leaks were localized to a flange at the base of the cryostat.
+In 2022 leaks in a flange at the base again allowed excess gas entry into the cryostat.
 This rate of gas entry resulted in a significant increase in the measured white noise (again, see Section \ref{sec:NET} for further discussion) for approximately 463 days.
 However, we cannot distinguish what fraction of the gas entered during the higher noise period and what fraction entered in the previous 626 days the receiver was under vacuum.
 Conservatively, we average the final warm pressure of 314 mbar over the entire period the receiver was under vacuum, recognizing that it is likely that the actual problematic permeation rate was higher than this average, and posit that a permeation rate through a thin window of 7.2$\pow{-9}$ mbar L s$^{-1}$ mm$^{-2}$ will cause significant cryogenic and optical issues.
 For both the 2018 and 2022 cases, time at vacuum, final warm pressure and estimated upper bound window permeation rate are summarized in the bottom of Table \ref{tab:perm}.